misterblack1/trs80-diagnosticrom/README.md

 # What the ROM does

+- Makes sounds to let you know the ROM is running even if the display is not operating properly:
+	- On the Model I/III:
 		- Makes a beep from the cassette port (so you can know the system is executing the ROM.)
+	- On the Model II:
+		- Accesses the built-in floppy drive three times.
+The activity light should activate and the head solenoid should click.
-- Set the system to 64 column mode (80 column mode on machines that support it).
+- Set the system to 64 or 80 column mode depending on the machine.
 - Tests the video RAM using a March C test.
-	- On the Model 1/3:
+	- On the Model I/III:
-		- Tests for 7-bit Model 1 VRAM (fake bit 6) and identifies it if found.
+		- Tests for 7-bit Model I VRAM (fake bit 6) and identifies it if found.
 		- Beeps a good (rising tones) or bad (tune ending on low note) VRAM sound.
 		- If the VRAM is bad, it will show a test pattern on the screen, then beep out which bit(s) are bad repeatedly.
-	- On the Model 2:
+	- On the Model II:
 		- If the VRAM is bad, it will show a test pattern on the screen, then blink the drive light on floppy 0
 			- The bits of VRAM are indicated by long or short blinks, counting from bit 7 down to bit 0.
 				- A long blink means that bit is bad.
 A short blink means that bit is good.
 - Clears screen and writes a welcome message.
-- On the Model 1/3:
+- On the Model I/III:
 	- If the first bank of DRAM only has 4K:
 		- Tests that first bank of 4k repeatedly.
 	- If the first bank of DRAM is 16k: